Instructional Materials and Best Practice Selection Guidance

 Tier I: Strong Evidence- Strong evidence from at least one well-designed and well-implemented experimental study.

 Tier II: Moderate Evidence- Moderate evidence from at least one well-designed and well-implemented quasi-experimental study.

 Tier III: Promising Evidence- Promising evidence from at least one well-designed and well-implemented correlation study with statistical controls for selection bias.

 Tier IV: Demonstrates a Rationale- Demonstrates a rationale based on high-quality research findings or positive evaluation that such activity, strategy, or intervention is likely to improve student outcomes or other relevant outcomes.

 For a quick reference on evidence-based definitions, districts can use this large-print definition provided by the IES.
 This tool provided by the Midwest REL provides a crosswalk between ESSA levels of evidence and existing clearinghouses, such as the WWC commonly used by educators.

 Below is the recorded Professional Learning Presentation for the new Associations Framework

-that has been released from the Montana Office of Public Instruction to the IMS Global CASE network for interoperability in student information systems for schools.
+that has been released from the Montana Office of Public Instruction and made available to schools through 1EdTech CASE network for interoperability in student information systems for schools.
 We encourage you to review the framework and share your impressions and uses with the Content Standards and Instruction Team at OPICSI@mt.gov.
 We look forward to visiting with you about the possibilities!

 This Framework integrates the Skills, Practices, and Anchor Standard of (hereafter referred to as Skills): Career and Technical Education (CTE), Science, Math, ELA, Social Studies, Computer Science, Library Media and Information Literacy, and Technology Integration into the Competencies of: Critical Thinking, Collaboration, Creativity, Communication, Whole Child Learning (MT Framework), and Inquiry.
 The list of links within the presentation